Sign in to access your Salford customer account, or see our other accounts.

 3. The panel members may ask questions.

-4. You present your case, explaining why you feel your child should be given a place.
+4. You present your case, explaining why you feel your child should be given a place at the school.

-5. The local authority/governing body may ask you questions.
+5. The school representative may ask you questions.

 6. The panel members may ask you questions.